LiquorLand

-LiquorLand (sometimes referred to as Liquorland) and Henry's Beer, Wine & Spirits (sometimes shortened to Henry's) are franchises of independently owned bottle shops around New Zealand, operated by Foodstuffs.
-The stores sell a range of beer, wine, spirits, liqueurs, cider, RTDs and snack food, including confectionary.
+LiquorLand (sometimes referred to as Liquorland) is a franchise of independently owned bottle shops around New Zealand, operated by Foodstuffs.
+LiquorLand is part of the Airpoints loyalty scheme.

-LiquorLand has 147 stores, including 45 stores in Auckland.
-Henry's Beer, Wine & Spirits has 16 stores, all located in the South Island.

-The stores are part of the Fly Buys and Airpoints loyalty schemes.

 Brands

-LiquorLand (1981-)
+LiquorLand (1981-present)

 LiquorLand was established in 1981 as a franchise of independently owned liquor stores.
 By 2002, under the ownership of DB Breweries, it had 72 stores.
 By 2005, it had 80 stores.

 Foodstuffs purchased the franchise in 2009 for an undisclosed sum.
 Woolworths Group had also attempted to purchase the chain.

 Birds Liquorsave (1991-2005)

 Birds Liquorsave was established in Hamilton in 1991.
 It had seven stores in Hamilton, Rotorua, Thames and Tauranga by 2005.

 The Mill took over Birds Liquorsave in 2005, rebranding the stores as The Mill Liquorsave.
 The stores were converted into LiquorLand stores, after Foodstuffs purchased The Mill in 2015.

 The Mill (1993-2015)

 The Mill was established in New Plymouth in 1993.
 It had 24 stores in 2004, and had 31 stores by 2005.
 It took over Birds Liquorsave in October 2005, rebranding the stores as The Mill Liquorsave.
 It also introduced no-frills stores in March 2006.

 Independent Brewers, a Papakura-based alcohol company owned by Asahi Breweries, purchased The Mill franchise in May 2013.
 The franchise reached 35 stores; most were located in the North Island but none were located in Auckland.

 Independent Brewers sold The Mill to Foodstuffs for an undisclosed sum in October 2015, The stores were converted into LiquorLand stores.
 None of the stores were located in Auckland.